danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ## setup()

 An algorithm or recipe can also be written down in a cookbook or codebook so the actions can be shared and repeated.
 In *The Art of Computer Programming* (1968), Donald Knuth points to the aesthetic dimension of programming and makes an analogy to recipes in a cookbook.[^krysa] The practices of coding and cooking share common attributes including how ingredients are selected, actions applied, and how transformation take place.
 Knuth's comments and indeed playful style sets the tone for this chapter in terms of subject matter but also for the way it lays out algorithmic instructions for the reader: “procedures for reading” as he puts it.
 For example, the structure of his book is algorithmic in both form and content.
 Here are some snippets of the instructions top the reader:

 "1.
 Begin reading this procedure, unless you have already begun to read it.
 Continue to follow the steps faithfully; [...]
 5. Is the subject of the chapter interesting you?
 If so, go to step 7; if not, go to step 6.
 14. Are you tired?
 If not, go back to step 7; 15.
 Go to sleep.
 Then, wake up, and go back to step 7."[^knuth]

-It serves to emphasize whether we follow instructions faithfully.
+It serves to emphasize whether we tend to follow instructions faithfully.
 We might conclude that algorithms are more than simply steps and operations in other ways as there are wider cultural and political implications not least in terms of whether we decide to interpret them on our own terms or even fail to execute them at all.
-In this sense coding is like cooking inasmuch as it expresses cultural differences and matters of taste more simply command and control.
+In this sense coding is like cooking inasmuch as it expresses cultural differences and matters of taste.
+Nevertheless Taina Bucher would stress, in *If...
+Then: Algorithmic Power and Politics*, that algorithms are “fundamentally productive of new new ways of ordering the world".[^bucher]

 In this chapter we discuss some of these recipe-like algorithmic procedures and how they describe the steps and operations of a program, and less about the syntax of code as has been the case in previous chapters.
 An algorithm is different from lines of code in that it is not dependent on specific software and libraries.
 It is simply a process or set of rules to be followed in calculations or other problem-solving operations (especially by a computer).[^algo] An algorithm shows the operational steps which, ideally, can be implemented by any Turing-complete programming language (as discussed briefly in chapter ??).
 In other words, an algorithm illustrates the breakdown of procedural operations to describe how an operation moves from one step to another progressively.
 It’s only like a recipe in a general sense in that it is a set of step by step instructions, but the analogy only goes so far as recipes lack the exactness and reproducibility of Turing-completeness.